vube/gce-ezvm-bootstrap/README.md

 - Fork or clone this repository.
 - Configure URLs to match your project.
 (See [Configuration](#configuration) below)
 - Add your ezvm update procedure to the [local/update](local/update) directory.
+- Publish your update procedure (see [Before Bootstrapping](#before-bootstrapping) below)

-## Before Bootstrapping
+### Before Bootstrapping

-IF you have changed the update procedure, on your local workstation, run
+If you have changed the update procedure, on your local workstation, run

 ```bash
 user@workstation:~/gce-ezvm-bootstrap$ scripts/publish.sh
 ```

+You only need to do this after changing your update procedure.
+This command stores your update procedure in Google Storage where it will stay for all new VM instances to use when they come online.

 ## Each time you create a new VM instance